This is a reference vignette of the package’s core functionality. Other package vignettes cover additional features.

 \n

-to denote a newline. - It is also permissible to include other shell commands, for example to change working directory.
+to denote a newline. - Other shell commands, for example to change working directory, may also be included.

 - For the avoidance of doubt, the initial shebang line of a script